 Compared to the rest of the country, citizens of Celoron spend much less time in their cars: on average, their commute to work is only 15.94 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.

-Celoron is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Celoron doesn't have a public transportation system that people use for their commute.

-The citizens of Celoron are slightly less educated than the national average of 21.84% for the average city or town: 15.99% of adults in Celoron have a bachelor's degree or advanced degree
+The percentage of adults in Celoron with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.99% of adults in Celoron have a bachelor's degree or advanced degree.

 The per capita income in Celoron in 2022 was $24,976, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,904 for a family of four.
 However, Celoron contains both very wealthy and poor people as well.